TUe-ML/book/dim_reduction_exercises.md

 # Exercises
 ## SVD
-1. Let's have a look at a very simple movie ratings matrix of six users and four movies:
+1. Let's have a look at a simple movie ratings matrix of six users and four movies:
     \begin{align*}
     D=\begin{pmatrix}
         5 & 5 & 1 & 1\\